evelynmitchell/shouldersOfGiants.rs/README.md

 Model config - number of channels: 768
 ```

-The lesson from the config copy error is that it is easier to create something in the correct place than to try to move it around.
+[LESSON] The lesson from the config copy error is that it is easier to create something in the correct place than to try to move it around.

 [1 Illustrated GPT2](https://jalammar.github.io/illustrated-gpt2/)